Troubleshooting: Scanner - How to clean your Fujitsu scanner

 2. Remove any debris

-Important: do not use compressed air aka electronic duster spray
+Do not use compressed air, AKA electronic duster spray

 Caution: Avoid damaging the sensors underneath the wheels (below the paper feeder)